Showing posts with label Jimmy Sommerville. Show all posts

 For A Friend (The Communards)

 The Communards' opus is mostly remembered by wider audiences for their hiNrg and synth pop hits.
 In 1987 however, the duo released “For a Friend” which was a real standout in tempo and form.
-The song was written in the memory of the gay activist Mark Ashton, a friend of Jimmy Somerville and Richard Coles who died of AIDS aged 26.
+The song was written in the memory of the gay activist Mark Ashton, a friend of Jimmy Somerville and Richard Coles, who died of AIDS aged 26.
 A following dedication appears on the album:

-"Mark Ashton 1961-1987...it is better to die on your feet than to live on your knees."
+"Mark Ashton, 1961-1987...it is better to die on your feet than to live on your knees."

 Read My Lips (solo)

 After Somerville and Cole parted their ways, Jimmy went on to pursue his solo career and released his debut solo album Read My Lips in 1989 and the single of the same name followed in 1990.
-It was not such a big chart success like the previous singles with the Communards, but again it was call for action as the song discussed the need for increased funding to fight HIV/AIDS.
+It was not such a big chart success like the previous singles with the Communards, but again it was a call for action as the song discussed the need for increased funding to fight HIV/AIDS.

 Some Wonder (solo)

 In 2015, Jimmy Somerville returned with his sixth solo album titled Homage.
-It's probably Jimmy's best solo album in terms of musical production which pays tribute and goes back to the roots of disco music and celebrates the diversity of styles the genre had to offer.
+It's probably Jimmy's best solo album in terms of musical production, which pays tribute and goes back to the roots of disco music and celebrates the diversity of styles the genre had to offer.
 There was not an official single release, but Emanuel Franzel directed the official video for the song "Some Wonder".

 For the complete Jimmy Somerville discography, as documented in music videos, please check the following the playlist below.